Urhobo Historical Society

 Fifth, Okere-Urhobo territory geographically lies in-between the contested Agbassa lease lands and the expanse of water that separates Ode-Itsekiri from the Warri mainland.
 Now, there is a decisive court judgement that rules against Itsekiri claims of ownership of Okere.
 To reiterate the contents of the judgement in that case, the Supreme Court of Nigeria in Suit No. SC/309/74 found among other things: “(i) That the ancestors of the people of Okere-Urhobo kingdom namely Idama, Owhotemu, and Sowhoruvbe founded Okere; (ii) that the Olu's Kingdom did not extend to Okere; and (iii) that the Olu's over-lordship rights did not extend to Okere."
 If the Itsekiri cannot establish any claim to the territory near the waters that separate Ode Itsekiri island from the mainland, how is it possible to jump across Okere to Agbassa territory?

-the 1926 ruling by a British colonial court.
-This is the famous case
+by a British colonial court.
+This is the famous case that pitched the

-pitched the Itsekiri lawyer and politician Arthur Prest against the
+Itsekiri lawyer and politician Arthur Prest against the Itsekiri Lands

-Lands Trust, which purported to hold “overlord” rights over Warri
+Trust, which purported to hold “overlord” rights over

-According to the proponents of the theory of “overlordship,” this form
+Warri lands.
+According to the proponents of the theory of

 Even assuming that the 1974 court case won by the Okumagba family had not happened, this victory by Arthur Prest invalidates any claims of "overlordship" over any portion of Warri City in which there are only family and individual land holdings.
 The Agbassa lands are “owned by private individuals and families” and cannot be subject to T. D. Maxwell’s ruling of 1926!